arras-energy/gridlabd-old/docs/Subcommand/Check.md

-[[/Subcommand/Check]] -- Subcommand to convert files from one format to another
+[[/Subcommand/Check]] -- Subcommand to perform a detailed check of the validity of a GridLAB-D model

 # Synopsis

 ~~~
-bash$ gridlabd convert [OPTIONS] FILE …
+bash$ gridlabd check [OPTIONS] FILE …
 ~~~

 # Description